Jesus89/slides/2016/presentation/slides/bonus.md

 http://pyserial.readthedocs.io

-* Encapsulates the access for the serial port
+Encapsulates the access for the serial port
-* Access to the port settings through Python properties
-* Support byte sizes, stop bits, parity, RTS/CTS and Xon/Xoff
-* Tools: list_ports, miniterm
-* Python 2 and 3

 ```python
 import serial